Jim Betts (American football): Professional football

-Later years
+Later life

 After his playing career ended, Betts worked for Goodyear Tire and Rubber Company for two years.
 In August 1974, he was hired by the University of Michigan to direct the academic counseling and tutoring service for the university's student-athletes.
 In that capacity, he became an advocate for football players to complete their degrees.

 In 1978, Betts moved to Chicago where he accepted a position with a financial services firm.
 He subsequently returned to Ann Arbor where he worked for an advertising firm founded by a former Michigan football player, Don Coleman.

 In the late 1980s, Betts was hired by Domino's Pizza as its Director of Minority Recruitment, a position he held for at least 15 years.
 He also served as the company's Director of Urban Initiatives.

 Betts is married to Marty Betts, a former weight loss professional.
 They have two sons, Eric Stanton Betts, an actor in Los Angeles, and Evan James Betts, a fitness professional and model in New York City.